 Ascent made its debut when VALORANT officially launched in June 2020, offering some variety after the closed beta.
 But its long sightlines and lengthy rotations leave little room for error and require plenty of communication.

 For Operator lovers, Ascent is fun.
 You can post up in the middle of the map and test your aim against any rotators, stragglers, or peekers.
 Since coordinating the right smokes with a synchronized push is often hard in solo queue, snipers can take advantage of a team’s miscues.
 And mobility agents can certainly have a lot of fun on this map, jumping on walls and crates to outplay opponents.

-But Ascent is arguably the worst balanced map in the game.
-Ascent defenders won a staggering 54-percent of rounds during the NA VCT Stage Two Challengers Finals, according to VLR.gg.
-There aren't many ways onto a site, especially considering how many angles defenders can play.
-All of the enemy's possible locations can leave your head spinning.
+The map isn’t without its flaws, though.
+There aren’t many ways onto a site, especially considering how many angles defenders can play.
+All of the enemy’s possible locations can leave your head spinning.
 Are they at Boathouse?
 Hiding in Cubby?
-Behind the double stack?
+Behind the double-stack?
 Or simply waiting by B Tunnels?
-If you're already low on numbers, you're better off just saving your gun.
+If you’re already low on numbers, you’re better off just saving your gun.

 The snowy tundra has tight angles, choke points, long rotations, and verticality, making it a nightmare for rusty or inexperienced players.
 If attacking teams don’t execute their push quickly, they’re liable to get flanked from either site.
 If the attacking team pushes through and claims a site, they can easily cut off rotations and finish the job.